 External radiation: In external radiation therapy beam of X-rays is given from outside with the help of a machine.

-Internal radiation (brachytherapy: in this type a radioactive material is placed near the cervix for a specific time period.
+Internal radiation (brachytherapy: in this type a radioactive material is placed near the cervix for a specific period.
 This is called brachytherapy.

 Immunotherapy: In this therapy, medications are used to boost a patient’s immunity which fights against cancer cells in the cervix.